 - Genetic – i.e. the absence of a substance needed to properly digest a food.
 An excellent example is lactose intolerance.
 In order to properly digest the milk sugar lactose, the body requires an enzyme called lactase, but in many people, production ceases after early childhood.

 - A digestive abnormality.
 Fructose malabsorption, for example, results from low levels of a molecule used to absorb fructose, causing this sugar to accumulate in the intestine.
+Learn more about the different types of sugars.

 - The overgrowth of gut flora, which can follow surgery, the overuse of some medications, stress or diet.